 The statistics in this regular report, called Court Statistics Quarterly, also cover other types of cases dealt with in the family courts.

 Each individual child is counted separately in these statistics even if, for instance, there is more than one child in the family unit.
-Applications are counted based on the family court where the case was originally lodged.
+Applications are counted based on the Designated Family Judge (DFJ) area where the case was originally lodged.

 More information about the collation of these statistics can be found on the Justice website.